Document Actions

 The research based doctoral program aims at an interdisciplinary investigation of the theoretical and methodological implications of the notions "text" and "act" or “action” ("Handlung") as key concepts for the historical and systematic analysis of literary and cultural questions.
 Reaching from ancient rhetoric, poetics and ethics to modern cultural theory with its paradigms of "culture as text" and "culture as practice", the reflection on these key concepts not only has a long tradition but also a strong presence in contemporary theories of various disciplines and domains.
 The program involves researchers from the following disciplines: Literary Studies, Linguistics, Philosophy, History of Ideas and Science, Sociology, Law, History, Jewish Studies, Musicology.
 It integrates doctoral researchers in interdisciplinary and international research networks and provides theoretical and methodological support for dissertation projects that involve textual, performative or pragmatic approaches (e.g. poststructural theories, discourse analysis, narratology, performance and performativity studies, pragmaticism, action theory).

-Doctoral Programme for Philosophy, Arts and Society, University of Helsinki
+Doctoral Programme in the Humanities, University of Helsinki

-International Doctoral Program in Culture Studies (INTDCS), Universidade Católica Portuguesa, Lisbon
+International Doctoral Programme in Culture Studies (INTDCS), Universidade Católica Portuguesa, Lisbon

 The International Doctoral Program in Culture Studies is a four-year and joint-degree program in Culture Studies, which comprises 6 full fellowships (3 national grants and 3 mixed grants) funded by the Portuguese Foundation for Science and Technology (FCT).